lindsaymarkward/app-twitter/README.md

   - doesn't do much yet.
   - hoping to implement Sign in with Twitter instead of copying keys/tokens - see: https://dev.twitter.com/web/sign-in/implementing
   - need to implement some channels so it can be used by Ninja for notifications... and stuff
+  - add LED pane to tweet something configurable on a tap